cosmic-plus/js-cosmic-lib/README.md

 While the **https://cosmic.link** website provides a convenient way to share transactions over social medias, emails and static documents, any wallet/service can issue or accept CosmicLinks.
 One big advantage of using queries is that they can be used to pass transactions without having to rely on any particular service.

-This is a generalization of tools like Metamask for Ethereum, as it allows any service to communicate with any (compatible) wallet; And users to sign transactions from any service without ever divulgating private keys.
+This is a generalization of tools like Metamask for Ethereum, as it allows any service to communicate with any (compatible) wallet; And users to sign transactions from any service without ever divulging private keys.

 The ultimate goal of the CosmicLink protocol is to enable **cross-wallet applications** for Stellar.